 How did you go from hospitality to working in the translation industry?

 It’s been quite a ride!
 I always wanted to do something with languages.
 I didn’t exactly want to be a translator into Russian, maybe once a long time ago, but now not really.
 I just wanted to try something different.
-Before STP, I was working at an IT company doing customer support, but that’s totally different from what I do now.
+Before Sandberg, I was working at an IT company doing customer support, but that’s totally different from what I do now.

 Coffee.
 I need my coffee and then I can start the day!